Hardscape are committed to:

 Our Values – Innovation, Knowledge, Quality, People and Communication.

 Hardscape have graduated to Leadership Status membership ranking within the Ethical Trading Initiative.
-Verification of our Ethical Trade projects’ implementation and demonstration may be obtained by contacting Glenn Bradley, our Head of Global Supply Chain or alternatively the ETI Head of Membership or the Dalit Solidarity Network UK.
+Verification of our Ethical Trade projects’ implementation and demonstration may be obtained by contacting Nick Jones, our Sustainability Manager or alternatively the ETI Head of Membership or the Dalit Solidarity Network UK.